Talking to Your Kids About Sexually Transmitted Diseases

 What to Do If Your Child Has an STD

-- Make sure your child goes to his follow-up appointments and takes the recommended medicines.
+- Make sure your child goes to all their follow-up appointments and takes the recommended medications.

-- Encourage your child to tell the doctor if his symptoms worsen or if new symptoms develop.
+Encourage your child to tell the doctor if their symptoms worsen or if new symptoms develop, even if they won't tell you.

-- Note: Sometimes the symptoms of STDs can be mistaken for other conditions, or the infection may not have any signs at all.
+Sometimes the symptoms of STDs can be mistaken for other conditions, or the infection may not have any signs at all.
+Other times, symptoms may not appear for weeks, making it hard to determine a timeline of events.
+Symptoms can also appear and disappear quickly, then return much later.
+When symptoms disappear, it does not mean the STD is gone.